openstates/enhancement-proposals/002-legal-citations.md

 ## Specification

-Add a underlying data structures as part of the bill model, for a legal citation.
+Add a underlying data structure for a legal citation to the bill model.

 These will be accessed via a new method on the bill object: